KaDee Strickland: Work in television

 Strickland's first aired television project as a cast regular was the David E. Kelley-produced series The Wedding Bells.
 According to her, she wanted to be in the series because "the subject of love and commitment is something to me that I want to walk into every day.
 It's a lot better than dead bodies."
 The show began airing on the Fox Network in March 2007, and it was canceled the following month.
 The Baltimore Sun called it "awful in ways that make the word 'awful' seem inadequate [...] [the cast is] not a bad one at all, but just terrifically ill-served by the material."
 She joined the cast of the Grey's Anatomy spin-off Private Practice, which began airing in September 2007; and portrayed Charlotte King, chief of staff at the show's local hospital and a doctor specializing in urologic surgery, and later sexology.
 In 2015, Strickland was a main cast member in the first season of the mystery anthology television series Secrets and Lies.
 In 2016, she joined the series Shut Eye as Linda Haverford, the wife of lead character Charlie (played by Jeffrey Donovan).
 It was cancelled on January 30, 2018 after two seasons.

 In 2022, she was cast in a leading role in the second season of the American teen drama thriller anthology series Cruel Summer, set for summer of 2023.
 Strickland will reunite onscreen with her Private Practice costars Griffin Gluck and Paul Adelstein, who played her son and husband, respectively.
+In 2024, she was cast as Monica Pascal in a recurring role for the thirteen season of the American procedural drama series Chicago Fire.